 Seraxis uses proprietary cell culture technology to develop cell therapies to treat insulin-dependent diabetes, and has commenced operations.
 This start-up is headquartered in Singapore with a subsidiary, Seraxis Inc., in Germantown, Maryland USA.
 The company also has support from the foundation Dads Against Diabetes (DAD).
 Medytox, a Korean-listed company has invested in Seraxis.

-Sanjay Sehgal, currently serves as Chairman of Seraxis.
+Sanjay Sehgal, served as Chairman of Seraxis.

 The US Subsidiary is a tenant of the Germantown Innovation Center, a business incubator program of the Montgomery County, Department of Economic Development Business Innovation Network.

 For more information and contact, please visit www.seraxis.com

 East West Capital Partners advised a an investment round in Sonnet BioTherapeutics, Inc based in Princeton, NJ, USA.